London, November 27th 2018 – Retail app usage has grown significantly over Cyber Weekend, shows data released by Poq today.

 Poq who power the apps for retailers such as PrettyLittleThing, Missguided, Holland & Barrett, Made.com and others, have seen the equivalent of 21 years and 7 months spent within apps on their platform on Black Friday alone, this is a 40% increase from 2017.

 Apps across the UK and US were analysed over Black Friday and Cyber Monday.
-Across both territories, the data showed that mobile apps’ share of both mobile web revenue and desktop revenue had grown by over 3x in comparison to Black Friday 2016.
+Across both territories, the data showed that mobile apps’ share of both mobile web revenue and online revenue had grown by over 3x in comparison to Black Friday 2016.

 The UK saw apps take a larger share of ecommerce as a whole, whereas the US saw apps take a larger share of overall mobile revenue than the UK.
 Cyber Weekend 2018 in the UK saw app-generated revenue account for 44% of mobile revenue and 28% of ecommerce revenue.